yytechplayer/yytechplayer.github.io/Affirmations.md

 Storage: Enter the storage space of your device for reading and managing data

+Notifications: Send you notifications if you use the Reminder in this app

+Camera: Access the Camera if you use the Camera to set a picture as the background in this app

+Photos: Access the Photos if you use the Photos to set a picture as the background in this app

 The above authorizations are necessary, otherwise the related functions of the product may not be able to operate as designed.

 ==============